 This site is to provide information about how to start buying Bitcoin, and all other cryptocurrency.
 Also to provide Information on where to store cryptocurrency safely for the long term and short term investor.

-Also where to exchange Bitcoin and other cryptocurrency for Australian currency AUD.
+Where to exchange Bitcoin and other cryptocurrency for Australian currency AUD.

-IMPORTANT All advice and information on this site is from personal experience and is NOT financial advice.
+IMPORTANT NOTE: All advice and information on this site is from personal experience and is NOT financial advice.

 Please always do your own research before investing your money.

 For Cryptocurrency to become mainstream, early adopters will pave the way and benefit the most.

 Cryptocurrency is a digital currency in which encryption techniques are used to regulate the generation of units of currency and verify the transfer of funds, operating independently of a central bank.

 "Decentralised cryptocurrencies such as bitcoin now provide an outlet for personal wealth that is beyond restriction and confiscation".